AugustLONG/ironmq_django_celery_heroku/README.md

 ```

 Task[id=77734] is queued once, but run twice.
-In a test using 4 producers, 4 workers, running 4000 tasks, there will be ~100 of these occurences.
+In a test using 4 producers, 4 workers, running 4000 tasks, this will happen with ~100 Tasks.

 Note: This doesn't happen when using CloudAMQP (see settings_custom.py)